dongyoungy/dbseer_middleware/README.md

 ### listen_port

-`listen_port` specifies the port that the middleware listens to for the communication with DBSeer.
+`listen_port` specifies the port that the middleware listens for the communication with DBSeer.

 ### dblog_path